laydros/moar-news/README.md

 A lightweight, self-hosted RSS feed aggregator that displays multiple feeds in a clean, columnar dashboard.
 Built with Rust for performance and reliability.

+Inspired by [spike.news](https://spike.news), which I liked but had issues with links getting mixed up between feeds.
+This is my take on the same concept.

 ## Features

 - **Multi-feed dashboard** - View all your feeds side-by-side in a responsive grid